 Awad, R. A., & Camacho, S. (2010).
 A randomized, double-blind, placebo-controlled trial of polyethylene glycol effects on fasting and postprandial rectal sensitivity and symptoms in hypersensitive constipation-predominant irritable bowel syndrome.
-Colorectal Disease: The Official Journal of the Association of Coloproctology of Great Britain and Ireland, 12(11), 1131–1138.
+Colorectal Disease, 12(11), 1131–1138.

 Bajaj, N., & Tandon, S. (2011).
 The effect of Triphala and Chlorhexidine mouthwash on dental plaque, gingival inflammation, and microbial growth.
 International Journal of Ayurveda Research, 2(1), 29–36.